seiyria/drakkar/_other/misc-facts.md

 * Charisma is used to determine the cost of HP from the HP doc.

 * Charisma is used to determine how effective paid skill training is.

+* Different weapons carry different hide penalties.
+If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.